dansheffler/dtsheffler.com/_posts/2015-08-12-review-from-christian-tietze.md

 ---
-Title: Review from Christian Tietze
+title: Review from Christian Tietze
 ---

 This week Christian Tietze over at